Gastritis Treatment in Daly City, CA

 Stomach Regeneration

-The damaged stomach lining continues regenerating for 4-8 weeks.
+The stomach lining continues to heal for 4-8 weeks.
 Most erosive gastritis heals substantially in this period.

 Months 2-6